Fisher Phillips Breakfast Briefing In Phoenix

 Please join Fisher Phillips for breakfast and a briefing on a hot HR topic.

-This complimentary event is a great opportunity to network and talk with other HR professionals and our expert lawyers in an informal and collaborative setting to get the information you need to stay in the know.
+This complimentary event is a great opportunity to network and talk with other HR professionals and our lawyers in an informal and collaborative setting to get the information you need to stay in the know.

 There is no cost to attend these briefings.